Raph1710/Hospital-risk-and-claim-outcome-prediction/Readme.md

 # Synthetic dataset — Hospital Operations & Revenue Risk Intelligence

-**This is a synthetically generated dataset, not real hospital data and not a cleaned version of the original capstone data.** It was built specifically for a portfolio project, with intentional, documented relationships between features and targets so that trained models reach ~90%+ accuracy honestly — i.e. the model is learning real (engineered) signal, not memorizing leaked information or an artifact of data cleaning.
+**These models were trained on a synthetically generated dataset.** It was built specifically for a portfolio project, with intentional, documented relationships between features and targets so that trained models reach ~90%+ accuracy honestly — i.e. the model is learning real (engineered) signal, not memorizing leaked information or an artifact of data cleaning.

-Put this note in your README/portfolio writeup.
-Transparency here is what makes the high accuracy legitimate to show off rather than misleading.

 ## What's real vs. engineered